Hide Search Bar

 • Heads of Faculty – ‘Learning comes first’: HoFs will lead and manage their curriculum area, staff and their students.
 They need to follow the consequence system and monitor their faculty and provide training/guidance to ensure a successful climate for learning in the classroom.

-• Guidance Managers – To develop our Culture for Learning by ensuring that barriers to achievement are removed/minimised so that students are in lessons and learning.
+• Pupil Welfare Officers – To develop our Culture for Learning by ensuring that barriers to achievement are removed/minimised so that students are in lessons and learning.
 Any welfare issues will be dealt with promptly and appropriately.

 • Head of Year – To monitor, evaluate and review students’ CfL with regard to data, progress and achievement and liaise with parents/carers, ALT and HoDs.